lmcrean/exam-questions-live-feedback/docs/workflows.md

 - **Maintainability**: Change once, apply everywhere
 - **Dual-Server Support**: Handles both API (Cloud Run) and Web (Firebase) deployments

+## Setup and Configuration

+### GitHub Environment Setup

+The workflow system uses GitHub Environments to control deployment access for external contributors.
+This ensures secure deployments while maintaining automation.

+**Required Environment**: `preview-deployments`

+**To set up the environment**:

+1. Go to your repository on GitHub
+2. Navigate to **Settings** → **Environments**
+3. Click **New environment**
+4. Name it `preview-deployments`
+5. Under **Deployment protection rules**, enable **Required reviewers**
+6. Add repository maintainers as required reviewers
+7. Click **Save protection rules**

+**How it works**:
+- When an external contributor opens a PR, the deployment waits for approval
+- A maintainer reviews the changes and approves via the "Review deployments" button in the Actions tab
+- Once approved, that PR's first deployment runs
+- **All subsequent commits to the same PR automatically deploy** without additional approval
+- New PRs require new approval (one approval per PR, not per commit)

+**Benefits**:
+- ✅ Security: Prevents unauthorized use of CI/CD resources
+- ✅ Automation: Follow-up commits auto-deploy after initial approval
+- ✅ Audit trail: GitHub tracks who approved which deployments
+- ✅ Flexibility: Different protection rules for different environments

 ## Workflow Structure

 ### Reusable Workflows (Core Logic)